 A Cardiac Procedures nurse will call you 3 to 7 days before your procedure.
 The nurse will review your medicine list and allergies and answer any questions you may have.
-There may be some medicines you need to stop taking on or before the day of your procedure.
+There may be some medicines you need to stop taking on the day of your procedure.

 Please tell this nurse if you have any concerns about who will drive you home after your procedure.
-If you get sedation, you cannot drive yourself home or take a bus, taxi, or shuttle by yourself.
+You cannot drive yourself home or take a bus, taxi, or shuttle by yourself.

-- If you do not receive this call by 3 days before your procedure, call the nurse at 206.598.8435 or 206.597.3609. - If you need to change or cancel your appointment, call 206.598.8200 right away.
+- If you do not receive this call by 3 days before your procedure, call the nurse at 206.598.8435. - If you need to change or cancel your appointment, call 206.598.8200 right away.